-WOW: Videos which show images of evolution
+WOW suggestion: Videos which show images of evolution

-What is evolution?
+LC1 What is evolution?
 Why do we not look exactly like our parents?
-Who was Charles Darwin and what was his theory?
-What do fossils tell us about how animals have adapted over time?
-How have some animals and plants adapted over time and why?
-Could we have evolved from apes, monkeys or primates?
-Reflection: Can you make a report to the class or present about a way that humans have adapted over time stemming from a question?
+LC2 Who was Charles Darwin and what was his theory?
+LC3 How have some animals and plants adapted over time and why?
+LC4 What do fossils tell us about how animals have adapted over time?
+(How have fossils shown us how horses and camels have evolved and adapted?)
+LC5 How have we evolved from apes, monkeys or primates?
+LC7 Reflection: Can you explain how humans have adapted over time stemming from a question e.g why do humans walk on two legs?
+Suga astad Bacourcas